nullicist-aakash/Debugger/README.md

 The expected time to complete the debugger is before the end of Dceember 2025.

-After this project, I will take [Computer, Enhance!](https://www.computerenhance.com/p/table-of-contents) course by Casey Muratori, and get specific knowledge about performance optimizations.

 The final goal is to land a job in low latency development role, where I specialize in performance optimizations of trading systems.